jariarkko/psgeo/doc/Psgeo-Intro.md

 * The p parameter is like the c parameter, centers the map, but also brings up information window for the place in question.

 * The i parameter is like the p parameter, but instead of the information, it brings up an image representing the place.

+* The m parameter is like the p parameter, but instead of the information, it brings up a map representing the internals of the place (typically, a cave or ski hill).
+If no map is available, this parameter behaves as the p parameter, i.e.,  just brings up an information window.

+* The o parameter is like the p parameter, but instead of the information, it brings up the 3D model for the place in question (typically, a cave).
+If no 3D model is available, this parameter behaves as the p parameter, i.e.,  just brings up an information window.

 * The parameter "lang" can be   used to specify language for the UI.
-Currently supported languages are "fi", "se", and "en" for Finnish, Swedish and English, respectively.
+Currently supported languages are "fi", "sv", and "en" for Finnish, Swedish and English, respectively.

 * The "cavemaps" parameter, when set to "true" makes the UI behave as primarily showing cave maps for caves that have them.